HJTSO/linear_regression/README.md

 # linear_regression
-（The project 3 for Machine Learning Foundation Nanodegree from udacity）
+ The project 3 for Machine Learning Foundation Nanodegree from udacity

 （Referred to: https://github.com/xueweiyema/linear_regression ）